 A native of Williamsport, Pennsylvania, Andrew Giordano began playing the violin at the age of five.
 He is currently a violinist and founding member of the award-winning Altius Quartet.
-In 2013, the quartet became the first graduate Ensemble in Residence at Southern Methodist University.
+As a member of the quartet, Andrew has won awards and toured internationally in Europe, Asia, and Australia.

 Andrew holds a Bachelor of Music in violin performance from Indiana University where he studied with Kathleen Winkler, Federico Agostini, and Koichiro Harada.
 After graduating from Indiana, he went on to complete his Master of Music degree at SMU under the tutelage of Emanuel Borok.
 From 2014-2017, Andrew and the Altius Quartet were the Fellowship String Quartet-in-Residence at University of Colorado – Boulder and were mentored by the Takács Quartet.
 While at CU – Boulder Andrew studied privately with Edward Dusinberre and Károly Schranz of the Takács Quartet, as well as Charles Wetherbee and Harumi Rhodes.